 A VBScript file that converts the given text to a .wav file that is played back afterwards.
 The text-to-speech generation is performed using this file for two reasons.

 The executable that runs the voice.vbs file.
 This is included on Windows by default.
-It can be set to a 32-bit process by running "C:\Windows\SysWOW64\cscript" instead.
+It can be set to a 32-bit process by running"C:\Windows\SysWOW64\cscript"

 An audio processing application that plays the audio to a device and can optionally apply filters.
 A list of available filters can be found on the SoX documentation page, under "Effects".